 About our Research

-The focus of our research is to better understand what strategies best reduce traffic and increase affordability for families.
+Our research helps identify the best strategies for reducing traffic and increasing housing affordability.
 The data we collect and collaborate on improves our approach to planning.
 Plus, it provides city officials, developers and community members with the evidence they need to make a strong case for developments that prioritize people over parking.

-GreenTRIP's research, in conjunction with some top institutions, fills a gaping hole in existing data needed to quantify the traffic and vehicle ownership reduction benefits of affordable homes near transit.
+GreenTRIP's research, in conjunction with top institutions, fills a gaping hole in existing data needed to quantify the traffic and vehicle ownership reduction benefits of affordable homes near transit.
 Empirical research to fill this gap is badly needed.
 Current transportation models predict that future residents in a development that is dedicated as affordable for low-income residents will drive only 4% less than a market rate development.
 We believe reductions should be in the range of 30-80%, depending on location.
 Similarly, we believe that the impact of traffic reduction strategies such as transit passes and carsharing is much greater than current models predict.
+That is why we developed GreenTRIP Connect, a predictive model built on our past research and released in 2016 as a beta version.

 Traffic Benefits of Affordable Homes: We helped develop a Caltrans research proposal to study the trip generation benefits of affordable housing and traffic reduction strategies.
 Once complete, this information will finally give affordable housing, transit passes, and other strategies the credit they are due as traffic and greenhouse gas reducers.
 TransForm is part of the team, led by Portland State University, chosen to conduct this statewide study, beginning in 2015.
 View the call for projects and RFP here.